Caroline Garcia: 2025: Retirement

 Her next appearance was as a wildcard entrant at the Cincinnati Open, where she defeated Sonay Kartal, before losing to seed 11th seed Karolína Muchová in the second round.

 Garcia was given a wildcard into the main draw of the US Open.
 Having announced before the event that it would be her last professional tournament, she lost in the first round to Kamilla Rakhimova, in three sets.

+In December 2025, Caroline Garcia declined a major sponsorship offer from an online betting company for her tennis podcast, citing ethical concerns.

-Playing style
+Playing style and coaching

-Garcia is an offensive baseliner, with consistent and powerful groundstrokes, and a strong service game.
-Her forehand is her stronger wing, and she can hit many clean winners off it.
-She also possesses a consistent and strong two-handed backhand.
-She also has a strong first and second serve, known for its accuracy.
+Garcia was an offensive baseliner, with consistent and powerful groundstrokes, and a strong service game.
+Her forehand was her stronger wing, and she can hit many clean winners off it.
+She also possessed a consistent and strong two-handed backhand.
+She also had a strong first and second serve, known for its accuracy.
 She led the WTA Tour in 2022 and 2023 in the number of aces served (394 and 462, respectively).
-Her doubles success means she also has a solid net game, although this isn't frequently seen in her singles game.
-She has good movement and footwork around the court, which help her with hitting her groundstrokes effectively.
+Her doubles success meant she also had a solid net game, although this was not frequently seen in her singles game.
+She had good movement and footwork around the court, which helped her with hitting her groundstrokes effectively.